Berkeley-TAFLab/BoatControls/README.md

 Firmware wise, the boat should basically be ready to test

 ## 5/20/24
-Created branch for stepper and servo.
+Created folders for servo and stepper controls.
+Will keep organizing code within those two folders.
+Future devlog updates will also probably go in the readmes in those two folders.